subodha-amarasinghe/counter-ts-app/README.md

-## Checkout the progect
+## Checkout the project

-First checkout the preject from github repository.
+Checkout the preject from this github repository.

 ## Available Scripts